GoogleCloudPlatform/community/tutorials/vpn-interop-guides/interop-guide-template/index.md

 ## IPsec VPN using dynamic routing with the BGP protocol

-For dynamic routing you use [Cloud Router](https://cloud.google.com/router/docs/concepts/overview)) to establish BGP sessions between GCP and the on-premises <vendor name><vendor product> equipment.
+For dynamic routing you use [Cloud Router](https://cloud.google.com/router/docs/concepts/overview)) to establish BGP sessions between GCP and the on-premises &lt;vendor name&gt;&lt;product name&gt; equipment.

 ### Using the Cloud Platform Console